Family and Medical Leave Act of 1993: Everything You Need to Know

 FMLA leave taken for the birth and care of a child or caring for a newly adopted or foster child on an intermittent basis must be approved by the employer.
 Institutions or agencies have specific rules that apply to employees needing to take intermittent FMLA leave for a qualifying reason during the school year or leave at end of a school year or term.

 Opting to use FMLA leave for the purpose of caring for an adult child is not permitted in general.
 Adult children are defined as those over 18 years of age.

-Exceptions to this rule include employees who are responsible for a child over 18 as defined above and the child is unable to care for themselves due to physical or mental disability, using FMLA leave is permissible.
-Under FMLA, an adult child who is unable to care for themselves is considered a son or daughter.
+Exceptions to this rule include employees who are responsible for a child over 18 who is unable to care for themselves due to physical or mental disability.
+Under FMLA, an adult child who is unable to care for themselves is considered a dependent son or daughter.
 The adult child must also have a serious health condition that necessitates the employee to care for them.